ckeditor/ckeditor5/docs/getting-started/integrations/angular.md

 ### Potential issues with Jest testing

-Jest is the default test runner used by many Vue apps.
+Jest is the default test runner used by many Angular apps.
 Unfortunately, Jest does not use a real browser.
 Instead, it runs tests in Node.js with the use of JSDOM.
 JSDOM is not a complete DOM implementation and while it is apparently sufficient for standard apps, it is not able to polyfill all the DOM APIs that CKEditor&nbsp;5 requires.

 A better approach to test the component inside a fully-fledged web browser, implementing a complete DOM, is to use [`jest-puppeteer`](https://github.com/smooth-code/jest-puppeteer).